• Home

 Larry Collins, Performing arts.
 Reviewer for Springfield News- leader

 Asa Charles Leininger stuns as Riff, the leader of the Jets.
 Leininger makes Riff far more than a brainless brute with his multilayered take on the character.
 His Riff started the Jets to have a sense of belonging.
-He's proud of his gand because of the support they provide.
+He's proud of his gang because of the support they provide.
 He's tough.
 He's loyal, remaining friends with Tony despite his walking away from the gang.
 His Riff even has a code of honor as he's willing to settle his issues with the Sharks with a fistfight.
 He even has some common sense as he refuses to react to those that call him and his gang hoodlums and prefers to stay cool.
 Leininger's New York accent is spot on and he retains it as his lower tenor entertains us with "Jet Song" and "Cool".

-Author, Chris' Corner
+Chris Elston, Chris' Corner

 Asa Leininger’s Achilles pulls off his own balancing act with remarkable grace – the golden boy of Greece, who loves his friends more than his country and harbors a well-earned loathing for Agamemnon but is skilled enough in battle that Hephaestus crafts him replacement armor, greeting life with a just-this-side-of-arrogance ease.
 His love for Patroclus – a terrific performance by Amos Smith – and the chemistry between them makes the well-trod ground of Achilles’ giving Patroclus his armor feel enough like generosity that when the inevitable happens, it hurts like we haven’t seen it before.